MJ-builds/Pass-gen-app/README.md

 I built this with React & Tailwind CSS, as part of a Frontend Masters challenge.

 I didn't use any of the starter code from the challenge.
-I built it from scratch, and I'm happy with the result.
-Enjoyed getting stuck into React Context API, and using Tailwind CSS for the first time.
+I built it from scratch, and I'm happy with the result - I enjoyed getting stuck into React Context API, and using Tailwind CSS for the first time.

 As noted, this was my first attempt with Tailwind CSS, so it's a little messy.
 Will refactor in future.